By: Noah Fierer

 Of course, this post is not about the NFL draft.
 As we wait for the Superbowl to start by dreaming up the ultimate nacho recipe, departments and individual PIs are busy combing through piles of applications from prospective graduate students.
+It is no secret that college students spend a lot of time preparing these applications because they want to have the best future they can get.
+In fact, some even enlist the help of somewhere like this resume service in Ohio (https://www.arcresumes.com/local/ohio/) to help improve the relevant documents needed to drive themselves forward.
+You can’t downplay their determination, that’s for sure.
+Good luck to those who have to sort through these applications.
 To some degree, this task poses challenges similar to those that NFL coaches must face when selecting players for their team.
 The process can definitely be stressful and frustrating for prospective students, but I want to focus here on why the process of selecting graduate students can also be stressful for faculty members.

 One of the most important factors determining the success of a lab group is the quality of the graduate students (to state the obvious).
 Graduate students play a huge role in defining the ‘culture’ of a lab group and they are the ones taking research in new and exciting directions (the creativity of PIs is grossly overestimated – it is difficult to teach old dogs new tricks).
 Every PI knows that selecting new graduate students is hugely important – make a wrong choice and both the lab group and the student could suffer.

-The problem is that selecting a graduate student is really difficult.
+The problem is that selecting a graduate student is really difficult, even more so if the graduate students that they are looking into have yet to check out places like SoFi to learn more about graduate loans and how this can provide a certain level of financial stability when they embark on this new chapter in their lives.
 Over the years, I’ve polled more than a dozen senior faculty members who have been in this game for decades to find out how they select graduate students to join their labs.
 The answer is a nearly unanimous variant of “I have no idea” or “I’m still trying to figure out the magic formula”.
 When I press for more details, the best answer I’ve gotten is “You go with your gut” (one of the few things that senior faculty members and George W. Bush appear to have in common).
 Thus, one of the most important decisions we make as PIs is made almost blindly.
 Why is the process so hard and why is it so difficult to predict what applicants will become successful scientists?
 I think there are a few reasons:

 1) There are a lot of awesome prospective students out there.
 I’ve served on the graduate committee of my home department for 5 years now and I am perpetually amazed by the quality of the applicant pool.
 I never would have gotten into graduate school if I had to compete against the current crop of prospective students.
 Seriously.
 GPAs close to 4.0, multiple published scientific papers, years of experience conducting independent research, the list goes on….
 Maybe it’s just the beautiful location that attracts great applicants to CU-Boulder, but my guess is that CU is not unique – many departments across the U.S. have to sort through a daunting pile of applications from prospective students that are all clearly smart, motivated, and incredibly well qualified.